Advanced cell biology 1: Experimental approaches

 - know how to analyze a figure in a scientific article.

-- know how to perform a plasmid transfection on a cell line.
+- perform plasmid transfection on cell lines.

-- know how to perform an imunocytochemical / fluorescent labelling.
+- know how to perform immunocytochemical/fluorescent labeling.

-- Know the basics of using an epifluorescence upright microscope.
+- know the basics of using an epifluorescence upright microscope.

 - work independently and in groups